Bachelor of Science in Speech, Language, and Hearing Sciences

 Term program start

 As an undergraduate student, you will learn about the normal processes of speech, hearing, and language, and also learn about a variety of communication disorders.
 Since hearing and speech are so closely related, you will get exposure to both areas of the profession.
-Because graduate degrees are required to practice as a speech-language pathologist or audiologist, the undergraduate program here at TTUHSC is designed primarily to prepare students for graduate school.
+A graduate degree is required to practice as a speech-language pathologist or audiologist.
+The undergraduate program here at TTUHSC prepares students for graduate school.
 As an undergraduate, you won’t have to choose between speech-language pathology and audiology until you decide to pursue graduate-level work.

-In the bachelor’s program, you will also complete all required coursework to become a licensed speech-language pathology assistant with a bachelor's degree.
+In the bachelor’s program, you will also complete all required coursework to become a licensed speech-language pathology assistant.

 You can find more information about the program on our FAQ page.